Crashes and wet weather cause delays for Auckland motorists

 A crash on the Southern Motorway was blocking the right southbound lane just after the Penrose Rd overbridge, but has been pushed clear of lanes.

-Motorists are advised to pass the scene with care and expect delays as congestion eases through the area.
+Motorists were advised to expect delays as congestion eases through the area.

-Traffic is reportedly heavy southbound leaving the city through to Ellerslie.
-Northbound is heavy from Princes St through to Greenlane then busy to the city
+Traffic is reportedly heavy southbound leaving the city through to Greenlane, then busy to Mt Wellington.

+Northbound is heavy from Mt Wellington through to Greenlane then busy to the city.

-An earlier crash on the Northern Motorway is now clear of lanes, but is still causing delays southbound between Greville Rd and Sunnynook.
+An earlier crash on the Northern Motorway is now clear of lanes, but was causing delays southbound between Greville Rd and Sunnynook.

+Police said they received several reports that a small truck had crashed about 5.30pm.

+"However it appears the driver attempted a turn and the trailer overturned, so there was no real crash.
+It was blocking the city-bound lane.
+There were no injuries," a spokeswoman said.

-Traffic is also queuing for Upper Harbour Highway, with heavy traffic northbound from Stafford Rd through to Upper Harbour Highway.
+Traffic remains heavy southbound from Rosedale through to just past Constellation Dr on-ramp, and northbound from Stafford Rd through to Upper Harbour Highway.

-On the Northwestern Motorway there are queues for approaches to SH1 interchanges southbound, then heavy from Great North Rd through to Te Atatu northbound.
+On the Northwestern Motorway there are queues to SH1 interchanges southbound, then busy traffic along the causeway through to Te Atatu.

-The Southwestern Motorway has queues for SH1 interchange, and northbound is busy from Massey Rd through to Onehunga Wharf.
+The Southwestern Motorway has queues for SH1 interchange, and northbound is busy from Massey Rd through to Walmsley Rd.